cscheid/cscheid.net/courses/spr15/cs444/assignment_5.md

    orange to the halfway point in the range, and red to the minimum GPA in the dataset.

    b.
-The second color scale will range from blue to white to red, using the following hex codes for the colors: `#fc8d59, #ffffbf,
+The second color scale will range from blue to light-yellow to red, using the following hex codes for the colors: `#fc8d59, #ffffbf,
    #91bfdb`: this is
    [Cynthia Brewer's RdYlBu](http://colorbrewer2.org/?type=diverging&scheme=RdYlBu&n=3)